Tongyang Broadcasting Company: After the media consolidation

 In October 1988, just before the fifth government investigation led by the Roh Tae-woo administration and the hearings on the Fifth Republic, the Tongyang Broadcasting Revitalization Promotion Committee was formed and adopted a resolution calling for the revival of its operations.

-On November 26, 1990, JoongAng Ilbo submitted an application to the Seoul District Prosecutors’ Office, requesting compensation of KRW 860 billion for damages incurred from the forced transfer of Tongyang Broadcasting to the Korean Broadcasting System and the state.
+On November 26, 1990, JoongAng Ilbo submitted an application to the Seoul District Prosecutors' Office, requesting compensation of KRW 860 billion for damages incurred from the forced transfer of Tongyang Broadcasting to the Korean Broadcasting System and the state.
 After a lapse of three years, the committee rejected compensation claims from 14 companies, including JoongAng Ilbo.

 On November 30, 2009, 19 years later, about 400 people, including former TBC officials and entertainers, held a 'Prayer for the Restoration of Tongyang Broadcasting' and adopted the resolution to encourage JoongAng Ilbo to advance into the general entertainment channel business.
-The JoongAng Ilbo insisted that its long-term JTBC was the successor to TBC before the Korea Communications Commission's selection process for the generalist channel, and was closed on November 30, 1980.
+The JoongAng Ilbo insisted that its long-term channel JTBC was the successor to TBC before the Korea Communications Commission's selection process for the generalist channel and was closed on November 30, 1980.
 It was launched on December 1, 2011, in commemoration of 31st anniversary of TBC's shutdown.

-89.1 MHz, the FM frequency of Tongyang Radio, became KBS 2FM on December 1, 1980, and the TV callsign of the Busan branch of Tongyang Broadcasting was reorganized to KBS Busan 2TV.
+The FM frequency of Tongyang Radio, 89.1 MHz, became KBS 2FM on December 1, 1980, and the TV callsign of the Busan branch of Tongyang Broadcasting was reorganized to KBS Busan 2TV.